perillo/genconf/README.md

-# genconf utility
+# genconf command

 [![GoDoc](https://godoc.org/github.com/perillo/genconf?status.svg)](http://godoc.org/github.com/perillo/genconf)

-genconf is a simple utility used to generate multiple configuration files from a template (in Go text/template syntax) and a data file (in JSON format).
+genconf is a simple command used to generate multiple configuration files from a template (in Go text/template syntax) and a data file (in JSON format).

 ## Usage